AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

 **Intelligence**
 A form of holistic and intentional agency that is systemically aware.
 It operates objectively (truth) and manifests aesthetic appeal  (beauty).
 As such it commands universal legitimacy.
 It is the seeker's objective.

-IA form of holistic and intentional agency that is systemically aware.
-It operates objectively (truth) and manifests aesthetic appeal  (beauty).
-As such it commands universal legitimacy.
-It is the seeker's objective.

 **Identity Stack**
  A layered conceptual model of identity including cryptographic (wallets, blockchain), semantic (domains, digital handles, semper idem), and human (personal, social) layers, used to anchor ethical and coordinated action in digital systems.
 Metaphorically this is Dial Square